billyabante/Robotics2_FK-IK_Group15_Cartesian_2024/README.md

 src="https://github.com/billyabante/Robotics2_FK-IK_Group15_Cartesian_2024/assets/157568463/e8eee44f-6903-4712-85ba-5b08b09c4192/200/auto">

-## V. D-H Parametric Table of (assigned mechanical manipulator) description and computation.
+## IV.
+D-H Parametric Table of (assigned mechanical manipulator) description and computation.

 **D-H Parametric Table** is a shortcut for finding homogeneous transformation matrices and is commonly seen in documentation for industrial robots as well as in the research literature.